Skip to main content

 Generative AI is a product in an emerging AI industry.
 It’s sold to marketers as a means to simplify their day-to-day tasks, speed up production, and reduce hours spent on menial work.

-These benefits have been realized by agencies around the globe.
+Agencies around the globe have realized these benefits.
 Many agencies go even further, tasking AI directly with content creation and other “creative” tasks.
 Our position is that it’s a bad idea to make direct use of AI for website content or advertising assets—but companies do it, with mixed degrees of success.

 Here are a few ways we actively employ ChatGPT in our day-to-day tasks at BlackBean: